dotnet/TorchSharp/README.md

 [![Build Status](https://dotnet.visualstudio.com/TorchSharp/_apis/build/status/dotnet.TorchSharp?branchName=main)](https://dotnet.visualstudio.com/TorchSharp/_build/latest?definitionId=174&branchName=main)

-__NOTE:__

-The build status indicates that the build of TorchSharp is failing.
-This is because the Ubuntu builds are failing setting up the image used to run the build.
-It is being looked at, but we do not currently know how to address it.
-Fortunately, it is not holding up a release.
-TorchSharp 0.93.1 and libtorch 1.9.0.11 are available on NuGet and are up do date with all recent functional changes.

 __TorchSharp is now in the .NET Foundation!__

 If you are using TorchSharp from NuGet, you should be using a version >= 0.93.1 of TorchSharp, and >= 1.9.0.11 of the libtorch-xxx redistributable packages.